itsmenandess/pact_broker-docker/README.md

 This repository deploys [Pact Broker](https://github.com/pact-foundation/pact_broker) using lightweight containers using Docker.
 You can pull the dius/pact-broker image from [Dockerhub](https://hub.docker.com/r/dius/pact-broker/).

-My repository deploys [Pact Broker](https://github.com/pact-foundation/pact_broker) using lightweight containers using Docker.
-You can pull the nandess/pactbroker-docker image from [Dockerhub](https://hub.docker.com/r/nandess/pactbroker-docker/).

 ## Prerequisites

-* A running postgresql database and the ability to connect to it (see [POSTGRESQL.md](POSTGRESQL.md)).
+* A running postgresql database and the ability to connect to it (see [POSTGRESQL.md][postgres]).
 * If on Mac, you will need the `timeout` or `gtimeout` function.
 You can install `gtimeout` using `brew install coreutils`.

 ## Getting Started

 1. [Install Docker](https://docs.docker.com/engine/installation/)
 2. Prepare your environment if you are not running postgresql in a docker container.
 Setup the pact broker connection to the database through the use of the following environment variables.
-If you want to use a disposable postgres docker container just do `export DISPOSABLE_PSQL=true` before running the [script/test.sh](script/test.sh).
+If you want to use a disposable postgres docker container just do `export DISPOSABLE_PSQL=true` before running the [script/test.sh][test-script].

 For a postgres or mysql database: